-Boardrooms, conference rooms and classrooms are being used less frequently thanks in part to iPad screen sharing capabilities for virtual sales and training.
+Boardrooms, conference rooms and classrooms are being used less frequently thanks in part to iPad screen sharing capabilities for virtual sales and virtual online training.

-There are multiple ways to share your iPad screen for sales meetings and virtual training sessions.
+There are multiple ways to share your iPad screen for sales meetings and virtual online training sessions.

 The real question is which way works best for your methods and your budget.